Finite quotients of 3-manifold groups: The Dunfield-Thurston random model and its moments

 \begin{proof}To prove the map is a homomorphism, we must check that for two mapping classes $\sigma_1, \sigma_2\in \mathcal M_{f,g}$, that $[M_{\sigma_1 \sigma_2} ] = [ M_{\sigma_1}] + [M_{\sigma_2}]$ in the oriented bordism group.
 This is a special case of \cref{cobordism-class-additive}.
 Indeed, if $f$ factors through $\pi_1(\Sigma_g) \to \pi_1(H_g)$ and $\sigma_1$ and $\sigma_2$ preserve $f$ then $f\sigma_1$ and $f\sigma_1\sigma_2=f$ also factor through $\pi_1(\Sigma_g) \to \pi_1(H_g)$.

 Let us check surjectivity.
 By \cref{bordism-is-homology} the bordism group is finite, so it suffices to show that each bordism class can arise for sufficiently large $g$.
 Each bordism class arises from a $3$-manifold $M$ with a homomorphism $\pi_1(M) \to Q$.
 We can take the connect sum of $M$ with many manifolds of the form $S^2 \times S^1$, with homomorphisms from their fundamental group to $Q$, and without changing the class in the bordism group we can thus assume that we have $\pi_1(M) \to Q$ surjective.
-By \cref{mapping-class-exists}, for $g$ sufficiently large we can split the three-manifold $M$ into a union of two handlebodies $H_g$ glued by a mapping class $\sigma$ of the boundary $\Sigma_g $, in such a way that the homomorphism $f\colon \pi_1(\Sigma_g) \to \pi_1 ( M) \to Q$ is preserved by $\sigma$.
+By \cref{mapping-class-exists}, for $g$ sufficiently large we can split the 3-manifold $M$ into a union of two handlebodies $H_g$ glued by a mapping class $\sigma$ of the boundary $\Sigma_g $, in such a way that the homomorphism $F\colon \pi_1(\Sigma_g) \to \pi_1 ( M) \to Q$ is preserved by $\sigma$.
+Thus the bordism class we are considering is the image of $\sigma\in \mathcal{M}_{F,g}.$